mike-ward/mike-ward.github.io/_posts/2010-04-18-tweetz-update--version-2-3.md

 ---
 layout: post
-title:  Tweetz Update – Version 2.3
+title: 'Tweetz Update – Version 2.3'
 ---
 The pace of updates for [tweetz](/tweetz) is slowing down in part to other obligations.
 With that aside, this release implements one of the most asked for features, indication of new tweets.